Vertex-shellings of Euclidean Oriented Matroids: Preliminaries

-For the basic concepts/notations of oriented matroid programming we refer to \cite{2}, chapter 10.
-Unlike in \cite{2}, we call an oriented matroid program $(\mathcal{O},f,g)$ {\em bounded} if $X_g = +$ for every cocircuit $X$ of the feasible region.
+This paper uses the results of our companion paper~\cite{Paper1}.
+We cite here the required results. omitting the proofs.
+For the basic concepts/notations of oriented matroid programming, we refer to \cite{2}, Chapter 10.
+Unlike in \cite{2}, we call an oriented matroid program $(\mathcal{O},g,f)$ {\em bounded} if $X_g = +$ for every cocircuit $X$ of the feasible region.
 Using ``complementary slackness'' and the Main Theorem of Oriented Matroid Programming \cite{2}, 10.1.12/13 it is immediate that a feasible, bounded oriented matroid program has at least one maximal and one minimal solution.
 We use the notion of Euclideaness of an oriented matroid program in \cite{2}, 10.5.2.
 An oriented matroid program $(\mathcal{O},g,f)$ is Euclidean if and only if its cocircuit graph $G_f$ contains no directed cycles.
 Additionally we call an oriented matroid $\mathcal{O}$ {\em Euclidean} if all programs $(\mathcal{O},g,f)$ with $f \neq g$ of the groundset ($f$ not a coloop, $g$ not a loop) are Euclidean and we call it {\em Mandel} if there exists a single element extension $\mathcal{O}' = (\mathcal{O} \cup f)$ of $\mathcal{O}$ in general position such that $(\mathcal{O}',g,f)$ is Euclidean for all elements $g$ of the groundset that are not loops.
 We call an oriented matroid $\mathcal{O}$ {\em strongly Euclidean} if it is of rank $1$ or possesses an element $g$ (not a loop) such that $\mathcal{O} / g$ is strongly Euclidean and the program $(\mathcal{O}'',g,f)$ is Euclidean for all extensions $\mathcal{O}''=\mathcal{O} \cup f$.